-- a) PG&E: E-ELEC;
+a) PG&E: E-ELEC;

-- b) SDG&E: EV-TOU-5; and,
+b) SDG&E: EV-TOU-5; and,

-- c) SCE: TOU-D-Prime.
+c) SCE: TOU-D-Prime.

-The October 26, 2022, assigned Commissioner Ruling asked parties to comment on whether the Commission should require all new SGIP storage incentive and AB 209 incentive recipients to take service on a higher differential time-of-use rate than currently required (i.e., electrification/EV rates).146
+The October 26, 2022, assigned Commissioner Ruling asked parties to comment on whether the Commission should require all new SGIP storage incentive and AB 209 incentive recipients to take service on a higher differential time-of-use rate than currently required (i.e., electrification/EV rates).147

-The July 12, 2023, ALJ Ruling similarly asked parties to comment on whether an IOU customer with an existing solar system that currently takes service on either NEM 1.0 or 2.0 and applies to receive SGIP incentives for any budget category, should be required to migrate to the NBT.147
+The July 12, 2023, ALJ Ruling similarly asked parties to comment on whether an IOU customer with an existing solar system that currently takes service on either NEM 1.0 or 2.0 and applies to receive SGIP incentives for any budget category, should be required to migrate to the NBT.148

 Most parties are opposed to requiring that legacy NEM 1.0 and 2.0 customers be required to migrate to the NBT.
 CALSSA's comments supported the Commission's allowing NEM 1.0 or 2.0 customers to participate in SGIP without requiring them to migrate to the NBT.
 According to CALSSA, many low-income NEM 1.0 or 2.0 low-income customers would end up paying more for their electric bill on NBT with a battery than if they were to remain on the NEM 1.0 or 2.0 tariff without a battery.
 Moreover, CALSSA asserted that, "encouraging existing NEM solar customers to add batteries should be a high priority.
-Forcing them to switch tariffs would be a disincentive that would undermine that objective."
-CESA's comments stated that this disincentive, "for customers to install on-site energy storage is contrary to the goals of the state and goes far beyond the direction of the legislature or program history."
-151
+Forcing them to switch tariffs would be a disincentive that would

-146 ACR Ruling October 26, 2022, at 20.
+147 ACR Ruling October 26, 2022, at 20.

-147 ALJ Ruling, July 12, 2023, at 6.
+148 ALJ Ruling, July 12, 2023, at 6.

-148 CALSSA Opening Comments, August 1, 2023, at 6.
+149 CALSSA Opening Comments, August 1, 2023, at 6.